informalsystems/cosmwasm-to-quint/README.md

    attempting to reproduce traces.

-Quint provides powerful and friendly simulation and verification tools, but first you need a mode.
+Quint provides powerful and friendly simulation and verification tools, but first you need a model.
 This project **speeds up** the process of getting a model for CosmWasm contracts.
 And, as a bonus, you can get as many integration tests as you want, including tests to specific scenarios you deem important, through **generated Model-Based tests**.

 This can be used to find bugs using the Quint tools and then getting them reproduced in the real implementation with a generated test.
-For a better understanding of how this whole process works, take at look at our [AwesomWasm 2024 Workshop material](https://github.com/informalsystems/quint_awesomwasm24_workshop).
+For a better understanding of how this whole process works, take a look at our [AwesomWasm 2024 Workshop material](https://github.com/informalsystems/quint_awesomwasm24_workshop).